D. Mark Anderson

 Dean Lillard received his PhD in economics from the University of Chicago.
 He is an Associate Professor in the Department Human Sciences at Ohio State University and Director and Project Manager of the Cross-National Equivalent File study that produces cross-national data.
 He is a member of the American Economics Association, the Population Association of America, the International Association for Research on Income and Wealth, the International Health Economics Association, the American Society for Health Economics, and a Research Associate at the German Institute for Economic Research in Berlin, Germany.
 He serves on the advisory board of the Danish National Institute for Social Research in Copenhagen, Denmark.
 Dean Lillard's current research focuses on health economics, the economics of schooling, and international comparisons of economic behavior.

-Brandy Lipton is an Assistant Professor at San Diego State University's Graduate School of Public Health.
+Brandy Lipton is a Visiting Associate Professor in the Department of Health, Society, and Behavior at the University of California, Irvine and an Adjunct Assistant Professor in the School of Public Health at San Diego State University.
 Her core interests lie in exploring the connections between health care policies and both health and economic outcomes.
 Much of her work leverages state-level variation in Medicaid and Children's Health Insurance Program policies, both in the context of past policy decisions and the current implementation of the Affordable Care Act's Medicaid expansion.
 She received her PhD in economics from Northwestern University in 2012.

 Sara Markowitz is a Professor of Economics at Emory University and Research Associate at the National Bureau of Economic Research.
 Markowitz's research interests are on the economics of healthy and unhealthy behaviors, with an emphasis on the health of children and adolescents.
 She publishes widely in general and specialty academic journals, and serve as an editor of the Southern Economic Journal.
 Her research has been featured in media publications such as the New York Times, Wall Street Journal, and Business Week.
 Markowitz has also won numerous research and teaching awards.
 She is a 1998 graduate of the PhD program in economics from the Graduate School of the City University of New York.